Preoperative Evaluation Center

 Yes.
-PEC staff will gather and review medical records from the patient's primary care physician, specialists, any recent hospital admission or prior surgeries.
+PEC staff will gather and review medical records from the patient's primary care physician, specialists, any recent hospital admissions or prior surgeries.
 Patients will be asked to fill out and sign a PEC intake form to release these medical records.
 The phone number listed on that form will be used to contact the patient by our PEC staff.

 - What happens at a PEC appointment?

 The services received at a PEC appointment depend on the complexity of surgery and a patient's medical history.
-The average length of a comprehensive appointment is 1-1/2 hours and may include hospital preregistration, a complete preoperative evaluation with physical exam, blood draw and EKG, scheduling of diagnostic tests, coordination with specialists including referrals, medication management and counseling, surgery education and financial counseling, if needed.
+The average length of a comprehensive appointment is 1-1/2 hours and may include hospital preregistration, a complete preoperative evaluation with a physical exam, blood draw and EKG, scheduling of diagnostic tests, coordination with specialists including referrals, medication management and counseling, surgery education and financial counseling, if needed.

 - Who is evaluating patients?

 The PEC is directed by an on-site anesthesiologist and is staffed with three nurse practitioners trained in perioperative medicine.
 These providers review all medical records and test results, complete a physical exam and coordinate with other involved physicians.
-The PEC staff completes presurgical medical evaluations, and provides counseling and education.
+The PEC staff completes presurgical medical evaluations and provides counseling and education.